An east London family home by Freehaus packs a punch through simplicity

-The architects worked on opening up spaces in the communal areas, adding a kitchen extension and strengthening the connectivity of the ground floor’s living areas and the garden; all spaces to be used by their clients – a young family of four – daily for play, work and rest.
+The architects worked on opening up spaces in the communal areas, adding a kitchen extension (that includes a 720mm deep cantilevered floating kitchen drawer unit by design company Big Little Projects) and strengthening the connectivity of the ground floor’s living areas and the garden; all spaces to be used by their clients – a young family of four – daily for play, work and rest.
 A fairly minimalist and crisp material palette of mainly oak and marble kept the overall aesthetic simple and versatile.
 The use of darker brick on the rear volume clarifies visually which parts are old and which new.

 Even though the design appears fairly straightforward and effortless, and the typology feels representative of its genre in the context of London residential work, the project was not without its challenges.
 ‘Navigating the strict conservation area policy whilst meeting the client’s aspirations for maximising the extent of change to the property was challenging,’ say Hagos and Bell.
 ‘Despite working methodically through rounds of pre-application advice before submitting our planning application, our design was eventually only granted consent after appeal.’